GBrachetta/Parfumier/README.md

    `Be aware that you will need to adapt line 85 of utils.py to match your own email server!`

 10. You will then be able to run the app locally by typing either `python app.py` or `flask run`.
+    Alternatively you can force debbug mode by typing this set of commands (they can be all in the same line)

+    `FLASK_APP=app.py FLASK_ENV=development flask run`

+    This will force debbug mode on and will let you see all error messages thanks to [Wekzeug](https://pypi.org/project/Werkzeug/), a WSGI web application library that makes tracking errors much easier and more comprehensively.

 ### Heroku

 [Heroku](https://www.heroku.com/) was chosen as the deployment platform for this project.
 The steps to deploy the local app to Heroku were as follow:

 1. In Heroku, created an app.
-The app must have an unique name.
+The app must have a unique name.
 2. Linked that app to the GitHub repository by going to the "Deploy" tab in the main app menu.
 3. Selected a branch to deploy automatically (alternatively one could opt to deploy manually instead).
 4. In the Settings tab, added the corresponding Config Variables as present in my local development: